Microsoft TechNet

 Support for non-XML files

-In Microsoft Dynamics AX 2012, you can change inbound documents from any format to the services schema by using Extensible Stylesheet Language Transformations (XLST) or by using a binary transform.
+In Microsoft Dynamics AX 2012, you can change inbound documents from any format to the services schema by using Extensible Stylesheet Language Transformation (XLST) transforms or binary transforms.
 You can use external tools, such as the BizTalk Server mapper, to create an XSLT transform.
-Similarly, you can change an outbound XML document to any format by using XSLT or a .NET assembly-based transform.
+Similarly, you can change an outbound XML document to any format by using an XSLT transform or a .NET assembly–based transform.

 Batched messaging